lubieowoce/tangle/README.md

 # Tangle - a React Server Components thing

 This is a tangle of hacks, or, if you will, a work-in-progress implementation of an RSC framework.
-There's a lot of embarassing bits!
-There's not even a working `build` command yet!
+There's a lot of embarassing bits, but it kinda works!

 Though it does manage to do SSR in the same process as the main server, which is kinda cool.
 Just don't look at `build.ts` to find out how, it's rough.